Travel in Austria

 Palais Königswarter

-This palace is also located near the Vienna State Opera and was built in 1862 for the Jewish banker Jonas von Königswarter.
+The Jewish banker Jonas von Königswarter built this palace in 1862.
+It is located near the Vienna State Opera.
 Jonas was the head of the Austrian National Bank and president of the Jewish community in Vienna.
-In 1860, Jonas was knighted and received the rank of baron from the emperor in 1870.
+The emperor knighted Jonas in 1860 and granted him the rank of baron in 1870.

 Address: Kärntner Ring 4, 1010 Wien